 The first time I went to Baler, my eardrum tore open due to a surfing accident.
 I was deaf for an entire month!
-However, that didn’t stop me from getting on a surfboard again nor from coming back to Baler.
+However, that didn’t stop me from getting on a surfboard again nor from coming back to Baler a second time (Blog: Easy Adventure Glamping) or a third time.
 The waves were nice and reliable that weekend.
 Miguel and I were able to surf twice that Sunday.

 Tiwala Lang by Kuya Boyong